 - Generation of a system reset

-- No action (This disables all actions on the error and clears the corresponding status bit)
+- No action (This disables all actions on the error and clear the corresponding status bit)

 The PLM Error Manager provides APIs for assigning a default error action in response to an error.
 During initialization of the PLM modules, the PLMI initializes the Error Manager, enables errors, and sets error action for each error in accordance with the Error Table structure defined in the xplmi_err.c file.